Creative cooking & food trends

 I get such a kick when we turn supposed waste into something deliciousChef Dennis Broeckx - L’épicerie du Cirque

-Visit the organic soul-food restaurant Oficina in Brussels.
-They use (only) local, organic ingredients in the kitchen.
-Even the interior is build up with material from second-hand shops.
-Mary Pop-In (also in Brussels) puts food scraps on the menu, supports social employment and organizes workshops to show people how to make the most of leftovers.
+Visit Mary Pop-In in Brussels.
+This restaurant puts food scraps on the menu, supports social employment and organizes workshops to show people how to make the most of leftovers..
 And Wonky in Ghent makes tasty, healthy dips packed with ‘ugly’ vegetables.